 Multiply this fraction by the start bank to find your stake;

 The Kelly Criteria is popular with many professional bettors.
 Many others prefer not to use the Kelly Criteria as they deem it too risky, in that it requires a large number of percentage estimations.
 Even if you are good enough to find a large number of overrated ‘value’ bets, using the Kelly Criteria can still cost you money due to the resultant stake being too high.
-In an attempt to offset this problem, many supporters of the Kelly Criteria principle use a variation to the system called ‘Proportional Kelly’ which divides the percentage by [say] 2, and which helps minimize the risk.
+In an attempt to offset this problem, many supporters of the Kelly Criteria principle use a variation to the system called ‘Proportional Kelly’ which divides the percentage by a set number which helps minimise the risk.

 If you ‘overestimate’ your ability to predict an outcome i.e. you predict a 60% chance, when the correct prediction should be 52%, you will pay for it by losing money.
 If on the other hand, you ‘underestimate’ your ability to predict the outcome i.e. you predict a 55% chance, when the real chance is 60%, you will win money with the Kelly Criteria.
 This is due to the fact that Kelly Criteria formula optimises your stakes providing you are able to predict with a high degree of accuracy.